 Here’s a tip: not all lenders are equal.
 Major banks are considered “A lenders” and are given more weight by credit bureaus.

-5. Use different types of credit
+5. Use a mix of credit

 Did you know that if you only use a credit card, you’re missing an opportunity to strengthen your credit score?